 Director Questionnaire: Board members complete a detailed questionnaire which (a) provides for quantitative ratings in key areas, and (b) seeks subjective comment in each of those areas.

-When answering the questions, each Board member ranks all other peer

-Board members, as well as themselves.
+When answering the questions, each Board member ranks all other peer Board members, as well as themselves.
 Frequency: Annually.

-All members of the Board.
-Completed By:
+Completed By: All members of the Board.
 Findings: The third-party consultant provides a written summary report based on the data analysis and feedback from the directors.
 The findings are made available to the Governance & Nominating Committee.
 Each director is able to see their own score, and the Board median score.
 If a director receives an average score of 7 or below on any question by 3 or more peer directors, representatives of the Governance & Nominating Committee will talk to the director and determine what is needed to remedy the situation.
-If a director's overall average score is a 7 or below, representatives of the Governance and Nominating Committee will talk to the director and determine what is needed to remedy the situation

-Any question that 3 or more directors score 7 or below is determined to be a board weakness and representatives of the Governance and Nominating Committee will determine, after consultation with management and/or consultants, what education or resource is needed to improve the score.

-Presentation & Recommendations: The final summary report is reviewed and discussed with the Governance & the full Board.

-Nominating Committee by a representative of BoardEvals, LLC.
-The Governance & Nominating Committee will then make a summary report to
+If a director's overall average score is a 7 or below, representatives of the Governance and Nominating Committee will talk to the director and determine what is needed to the director and the director and determine what is needed to the director determine what is ne Any question that 3 or more directors score 7 or below is determined to be a board weakness and representatives of the Governance and Nominating Committee will determine, after consultation with management and/or consultants, what education or resource is needed to improve the score.
+Presentation & Recommendations: The final summary report is reviewed and discussed with the Governance & Nominating Committee by a representative of BoardEvals, LLC.
+The Governance & Nominating Committee will then make a summary report to the full Board.